How We Test Audio Quality in VoIP Applications

 We have our own setup for connecting devices.
 The purpose of the setup is to have original and degraded samples have correct offset.
 Thus, we don’t have to care about any delay introduced by any recording/playback hardware.

 What we do is – we split playback audio into two channels – one channel is fed into the microphone of audio sending device, other channel is looped back directly into microphone of recording device (only single channel).
 Audio from first channel goes through the voice service to receiving device and from speaker straight into second channel of recording device – so as a result we have single audio file that we split into two channels for original and degraded audio analysis.

-Another very important thing is network conditioning of which you can read about here.
+Another very important thing is network conditioning.
 Besides standard network for tests we use the following network condition (customizable depending on needs):

 - LTE network – as mobile network is guaranteed, use P2P connections for calls against Wi-Fi network.